andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 ## replPolicy.py

-Determines the replacement policy by generating random access sequences and comparing the number of hits on the actual hardware to the number of hits in a simulation of different policies.
+Determines the replacement policy by generating random access sequences and comparing the number of hits on the actual hardware to the number of hits in simulations of different policies.
 By default, a number of commonly used policies are simulated.
 With the `-allQLRUVariants` option, a more comprehensive list of more than 300 QLRU variants is tested.

 The tool outputs all results in the form of an HTML table.